Darla Sue Dollman, B.A., M.F.A., has 42 years experience as a journalist and editor. She has also studied film, acting, and theater.

 The Battle of the Somme was a gruesome battle.
 It began on July 1, 1916, and continued until November 18, 1916.
 It was the largest battle to take place during World War I, but it was also considered the bloodiest battle in human history with over a million men recorded dead and even more injured.

 The battle was fought using trench warfare.
 The fact that Howard was in the British Army was an emotional disadvantage.
 The losses were staggering for the British.
 In one day of fighting during the Battle of the Somme, the British Army lost 60,000 soldiers.
-Howard must have witnessed this carnage, far more than he or any man could cope with emotionally.
-It was known that he suffered from shell shock, the psychological forerunner to PTSD.
-The diagnosis was clear, and his symptoms were so extreme that Howard did the unthinkable for a soldier at that time—he relinquished his commission in May of 1916.
+Howard had to have witnessed the carnage, which was far more than he or any man could cope with emotionally.
+He suffered from shell shock, the psychological term that was the forerunner to Post Traumatic Stress Disorder.
+The diagnosis was clear and his symptoms were so extreme that Howard did the unthinkable for a soldier at that time and relinquished his commission in May of 1916.

 Like most soldiers who continue to relive the battles that left them traumatized, Howard searched for a way to continue to help the cause.
-He found this in his reputation and fame as an actor when World War I ended and World War II threatened to begin.
+He found his cause by creating an acting career when World War I ended and used his name and popularity to aid his country when World War II threatened to begin.
 Howard would be asked to join the anti-Nazi propaganda campaign during World War II and he eagerly accepted.

 Return to Acting

-Howard returned to London, and acting, once again appearing on stage in 1917.
-In addition to acting, Howard generally worked either as the director or producer in many of his productions and wrote his own plays.
-With his classic good looks and refined acting style, he was a huge success and box office draw in Europe and the United States.
-In New York City, he made his name in the 1923 production Aren’t We All.
-Theater critics also praised his performance in Her Cardboard Lover in 1927.
+Howard returned to London, appearing on stage in 1917.
+In addition to acting he generally worked either as the director or producer in many of his productions and wrote his own plays.
+With his classic good looks and refined acting style, he was a huge success and a box office draw in Europe and the United States.
+His skills were widely noted with his performance in the 1923 production Aren’t We All.
+Critics also praised his performance in Her Cardboard Lover in 1927.

 In 1932, he appeared in the controversial comedy/drama The Animal Kingdom with Ann Harding and Myrna Loy, which received poor reviews.
 Howard knew he would have to choose his next films carefully to boost his career.
-It took him less than a year to recover.
+Unlike some of his contemporaries, it took Leslie Howard less than a year to recover his reputation.

 Effortless Transitions From Stage to Film